vorSherer/code-201-prework/prework/windows/05_VSCode_Node_GIt_install.md

 The final step here is to add your email and name to the Git config.
 This will allow you to commit and push things to GitHub.
 Make sure to include the space after `.email` and `.name`, and always remember to close your quotes ' ' and " ".

+1. Close and re-open a new Ubuntu terminal
 1. Type `git config --global user.email 'your email here in single quotes'`.
 1. Type `git config --global user.name 'Your Name In Single Quotes'`.
 1. Type `git config --global core.editor nano`.